f3-factory/F3com-data/databases/main.md

 $user->erase();
 ```

-## The Weather Report
+## Mapper Data Status

-To find out whether our data mapper was hydrated or not:
+To find out whether our data mapper was loaded with a valid data record or not, use the `dry` method:

 ```php
 if ($user->dry())